karmi/retire/README.markdown

     @articles = Article.search params[:q], :page => (params[:page] || 1)
 ```

 OK.
 Chances are, you have lots of records stored in your database.
-How will you get them to _ElasticSearch_?
+How will you get them to _Elasticsearch_?
 Easy:

 ```ruby
     Article.index.import Article.all
 ```

 This way, however, all your records are loaded into memory, serialized into JSON,
-and sent down the wire to _ElasticSearch_.
+and sent down the wire to _Elasticsearch_.
 Not practical, you say?
 You're right.

 Provided your model implements some sort of _pagination_ — and it probably does —, you can just run: